Ningen Isu: Musical style

 The band's lyrics often reference Japanese classical literature, including authors Edogawa Rampo, Dazai Osamu, Akutagawa Ryunosuke, Jun'ichirō Tanizaki, and Mishima Yukio, in addition to authors in other languages such as Edgar Allan Poe, H. P. Lovecraft, Friedrich Nietzsche, and Georges Bataille.
 They often address topics such as Hell, Buddhism, the universe, samurai culture, and gambling.
 Wajima and Suzuki have a local accent called the "Tsugaru dialect", which adds a unique and heavy atmosphere and rhythm to their songs.
 They, especially Wajima, often use difficult and old Japanese (words used in Edo period to Showa period, often hard to understand even for Japanese people).
-They often wear Kimono and traditional underwear Fundoshi on stage.
+They often wear kimono and traditional fundoshi underwear on stage.

 Influences

 Ningen Isu was strongly influenced by Black Sabbath.
 Other influences include UFO, Led Zeppelin, Kiss, Budgie, King Crimson, and similar artists.
 The style of Wajima's guitar playing is influenced by Robert Fripp, Tony Iommi, Jimmy Page, Ace Frehley, Michael Schenker, and Tsugaru-jamisen.
 Suzuki is inspired mostly by Kiss and paints his face white while moving in a style similar to Kiss bassist Gene Simmons.